lucasfcosta/blog/_posts/2022-06-01-ux-patterns-cli-tools.md

 # Get in touch

-If you liked this blog post, I'd highly appreciate it if you could [share it on Twitter](https://twitter.com/intent/tweet?text=UX%20patterns%20for%20CLI%20tools&url=http://lucasfcosta.com/2022/06/01/ux-patterns-cli-tools.html&via=thewizardlucas&related=thewizardlucas) and follow me [@thewizardlucas](https://twitter.com/thewizardlucas).
+If you liked this blog post, [share it on Twitter](https://twitter.com/intent/tweet?text=UX%20patterns%20for%20CLI%20tools&url=http://lucasfcosta.com/2022/06/01/ux-patterns-cli-tools.html&via=thewizardlucas&related=thewizardlucas) and follow me [@thewizardlucas](https://twitter.com/thewizardlucas).

-I'd love to know your thoughts and what other CLI-related topics you'd like me to write about.
+Disagree, want to ask questions, or have a conversation?
+Email me at lucas@lucasfcosta.com.